Wayra UK launches accelerator to tackle the ‘poverty premium’

 The program is backed by a new investment fund — called the Fair By Design Fund — which Wayra says has £8 million ready to deploy now, and a goal of raising £20 million in total — to invest in companies tackling the poverty premium, both via the accelerator program and in separate investments across the UK.

+To be clear Wayra itself is not contributing to this fund.
 Funding is coming from a partnership between financial institution Big Society Capital, social policy research charity the Joseph Rowntree Foundation, investment fund manager Finance Birmingham and VC Ascension Ventures.
 The latter two will be managing the new fund.

 The fund will invest in companies from seed through to Series A stage and beyond, including seeking deal-flow and co-investment opportunities from other funds, VCs and angel investors.

-Note: Update: A spokesman for Wayra said it will begin taking applications tomorrow, and expect the first cohort to start in September.
-The program will run for 10 months, while the funding for the program is intended to last three years.